Eating Deli Meats During Your Pregnancy: Is it Safe?

 Deli meats are one of the most common food items across the country.
 Deli meats are found in food chains, grocery stores, and local delis.
-Because deli meats are so common, many people are surprised to discover that there is a negative relationship with pregnancy.
+Because deli meats are so common, many people are surprised to discover there is a negative relationship with pregnancy.
 Deli meats and pregnancy concerns often have people asking what is wrong with lunch meat during pregnancy?

 More than likely you have heard someone share their advice about not eating deli meats while pregnant.
 You have probably heard others share personal stories about eating deli meats and everything turning out fine.

-The good news is that the probability of experiencing a problem from deli meats is doubtful.
+The good news is that the probability of experiencing a problem from deli meats is unlikely.
 Approximately 2,500 individuals will become infected with Listeria annually.
 This means it is extremely rare.
-However the problem for pregnant women is that they are more susceptible to get it and their developing babies are more vulnerable to serious complications and even death.
+However the problem for pregnant women is they are more susceptible to get it and their developing babies are more vulnerable to serious complications and even death.

 The federal government has taken huge steps in helping to prevent the spread, or exposure, to Listeria.
 Listeria is killed by pasteurization and cooking.
 Cold cuts are now sprayed with a food additive that helps prevent Listeria before packaging.

-You don’t need to panic if you are pregnant, have been eating deli meats and discovered that you shouldn’t have.
+You don’t need to panic if you are pregnant, have been eating deli meats and discovered you shouldn’t have.
 The probabilities are in your favor that nothing has happened.
-When it comes to deli meats it is important that you know that the likelihood of being exposed to Listeria is low.
-On the flip side, you need to know that if your developing baby is exposed to Listeria it is devastating.
+When it comes to deli meats it is important you know the likelihood of being exposed to Listeria is low.
+On the flip side, you need to know that if your developing baby is exposed to Listeria it can be devastating.